sunny525s/Show_Attend_and_Tell/README.md

 ## Introduction

-This GitHub repository re-implements the _Show, Attend and Tell_ paper by Xu et al. (2015), which introduced an attention-based mechanism for image captioning.
+This repository re-implements the _Show, Attend and Tell_ paper by Xu et al. (2015), which introduced an attention-based mechanism for image captioning.
 The paper’s main contribution is the integration of soft and hard attention models into a convolutional neural network and LSTM framework, enabling the model to selectively focus on salient parts of an image while generating descriptive captions.

 ## Chosen Result